Accepted to ASE 2025 - 40th IEEE/ACM International Conference on Automated Software Engineering

-End-to-End Crash Bug Reproduction Using LLM Agents in Minecraft
+End-to-End Crash Bug Reproduction for Minecraft

-Computer Engineering Department, Bilkent University
+Bilkent University

 Leaderboard